Deformation of locally free actions and the leafwise cohomology: Rigidity and deformation of flows

 It is invariant under conjugacy.
 Hence, $\Lambda(\rho')=\Lambda(\rho)$ for any $\rho' \in \cU$.

 By the Kupka-Smale theorem (see {\it e.g.}, \cite{Ro99}), the set $\cU$ contains a flow with at most countably many periodic orbits.
-It implies that $\rho$ admits at most countably many periodic orbits, and hence, $\Lambda(\rho)$ is at most countable.
+The local rigidity of $\rho$ implies that $\rho$ admits at most countably many periodic orbits.
+Hence, $\Lambda(\rho)$ is at most countable.
 However, if $\Lambda(\rho)$ is non-empty, then small perturbation on a small neighborhood of a periodic orbit can produce a flow $\rho' \in \cU$ such that $\Lambda(\rho') \neq \Lambda(\rho)$. \end{proof}

 It is unknown whether any open subset of $\cA_{LF}(M,\RR)$ contains a flow with a periodic point or not.
-On the other hand, any open subset of the set of $C^1$ flows ({\it with $C^1$-topology}) contains a flow with a periodic point.
-It is just an immediate consequence of Pugh's $C^1$-closing lemma \cite{Pu67}.
-The validity of the $C^\infty$-closing lemma is a long-standing open problem in the theory of dynamical systems.
+On the other hand, any open subset of the set of $C^1$ flows ({\it with $C^1$-topology}) contains a $C^\infty$ flow with a periodic point.
+It is just an immediate consequence of Pugh's $C^1$ closing lemma \cite{Pu67}.
+The validity of the $C^\infty$ closing lemma is a long-standing open problem in the theory of dynamical systems.

-The following exercise shows that it is hard to find a locally complete deformation of a flow. \begin{excs} Suppose that a flow $\rho \in \cA_{LF}(M,\RR)$ admits infinitely many periodic orbit.
+The following exercise shows that it is hard to find a locally complete deformation of a flow. \begin{excs} Suppose that a flow $\rho \in \cA_{LF}(M,\RR)$ admits infinitely many periodic orbits.
 Show that any deformation $(\rho_{\mu})_{\mu \in \Delta}$ of $\rho$ is not locally complete. \end{excs}

 On the other hand, the Diophantine linear flow admits a locally transverse deformation. \begin{thm} Let $v \in \RR^N$ be a Diophantine vector and $E \subset \RR^N$ be its orthogonal complement.
-Then, the deformation $(R_{v+\mu})_{\mu \in E}$ of $R_v$ is locally transverse. \end{thm}
+Then, the deformation $(R_{v+\mu})_{\mu \in E}$ of $R_v$ is locally transverse. \end{thm} Remark that the above deformation is not complete.
+In fact, it is easy to see that $R_v$ can be approximated by a flow with finitely many periodic orbits, and hence, which is not conjugate to any linear flow.